 - Fad diets – I probably don’t need to go far into this because by now most everyone knows the dangers of fad dieting.
 If you’re really focused on changing your health for the better and are hoping to see long term results, then you need to commit to a sustainable diet – not something that you have to suffer through every day.

 - Hiding from carbs – like calories, carbs take a lot of heat in the media and in magazines directed at women.
 Carbs don’t make you fat, they give you energy and make you happy!

 We can start talking about the things that you should do if you’re trying to get fit in college.
 I am going to go over diet, exercise, and healthy habits.
 This is going to be a long post, full of valuable information so make sure that you bookmark it and pin it for reference!

 Eating a Healthy Diet in College.

-So you might know that I’m a vegetarian, but even if you’re not you can still apply these tips into your everyday life and just add meat and other animal products where you see fit!
+I’m a vegetarian, but even if you’re not you can still apply these tips into your everyday life and just add meat and other animal products where you see fit!

 - Eat (a good!) breakfast.
 Don’t roll your eyes, I know everyone has heard this advice a thousand times but I’m here to tell you that not all breakfasts are created equally.
 You can grab a poptart on the way out the door and call it a day, but in that case you might be better off not having breakfast at all.
 A good breakfast will fill you up with good carbs to give you energy throughout the day!
 Here are some ideas: